 Our asbestos model is shaped like a cube, about 10 feet long by 10 feet wide by 8 feet tall.

 It is of pipe construction and simulates piping insulated with asbestos.
 Think of the tinker toy set you had as a child.
 Our classes use this model during our “glove bag removal” hands-on exercise.

-Our lead-based paint model is approximately 18 feet long and 16 feet wide.
-It consists of 8 foot tall walls and includes a door unit, two window units, and ceilings.
-The walls are of frame construction with painted gypsum on the “inside” and painted wall board on the “outside”.
-We use this model during our “containment and removal” hands-on exercise.
+Our lead-based paint model is approximately 16 feet long and 16 feet wide.
+It consists of 8 foot tall walls and includes door and window units.
+The walls are of frame construction with two interior and two exterior training spaces.
+We use this model during our “containment and removal” hands-on exercises.

-Clean rest rooms are available for men and women.
+Clean rest rooms are available.
 Liquid refreshments are provided for the students to encourage hydration during the hands-on exercises.
 We shuttle students to and from this facility in a University van.

 Hands-on training classroom